jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

     sudo systemctl restart jellyfin
     ```

-3. Configure VAAPI acceleration in the "Transcoding" page of the Admin Dashboard.
+3. Configure VA-API acceleration in the "Transcoding" page of the Admin Dashboard.
 Enter the `/dev/dri/renderD128` device above as the `VA API Device` value.

 4. Watch a movie, and verify that transcoding is occurring by watching the `ffmpeg-transcode-*.txt` logs under `/var/log/jellyfin` and using `radeontop` or similar tools.

 ### Configuring Intel QuickSync(QSV) on Debian/Ubuntu

-1. QSV is based on VAAPI device on Linux, so please confirm whether you have completed the VAAPI configuration first.
+1. QSV is based on VA-API device on Linux, so please confirm whether you have completed the VA-API configuration first.

 2. Make sure that `jellyfin-ffmpeg 4.3.1-1` or higher is installed.